abe33/spectacular/README.md

   - Specs dependecies (with minor changes in regards with the proposal)
   - Implicit subjects
-  - Smart describe (without instances methods handling)
+  - Smart describe
-  - Spies and mocks (only andCallFake)
+  - Spies and mocks

 Contributing
 ------------